 |A transverse Mercator map can present the poles but, conversely, must be clipped far from the central meridian.
 Exactly the same loxodrome retains its angle with each meridian; however, since the graticule is curved, the map is not appropriate for directly evaluating directions.|

 Most other projections are poorly suited for presenting or calculating loxodromes, which are mapped to complex curves.
 The exception is Gerhardus Mercator's most famous conformal projection: in the equatorial aspect all meridians are vertical lines, and all loxodromes are straight lines.
 Consequently, in order to determine the bearing between two points it is enough connecting them on an equatorial Mercator map and measuring its angle, or slope, from the vertical: a straightedge and a protractor are sufficient.

 How does Mercator's design compare with another common cylindrical projection, the equidistant cylindrical?
 In the latter, parallels are equally spaced and the loxodrome is curved towards the Equator.
 Mercator progressively spaced apart the parallels, in proportion to the trigonometric secant of the latitude; the exact mathematics was not available at the time, so Mercator probably resorted to geometric approximations.
 Unfortunately, since the secant is infinite at the poles, these lie at infinity and cannot be included in real maps: to do so while keeping correct angles would join meridians at two points, which is impossible in a cylindrical map.

-Another noteworthy projection, the loximuthal, devised independently by K.Siemon and W.Tobler, shows all loxodromes intersecting a special point on the central meridian as straight lines with constant scale and direction.
-Unfortunately, like the azimuthal equidistant and unlike the universal Mercator, loximuthal maps must be tailor-made for each point of interest.
+Another noteworthy projection, the loximuthal, devised independently by K.Siemon and W.Tobler, shows all loxodromes intersecting at a special point on the central meridian as straight lines with constant scale and direction.
+Unfortunately, like the azimuthal equidistant and unlike the universal equatorial Mercator, loximuthal maps must be tailor-made for each point of interest.